Kinlochbervie: Fishing

-The majority of local industry is based upon fishing.
+The majority of present-day local industry is based upon fishing.
 Although the fleet of ships actually based in Kinlochbervie is rather small, many ships from the east coast of Scotland land their catches in Kinlochbervie.
 The dominant feature of the town is the large fish handling depot.
 From here catches are loaded onto large refrigerated lorries for transport by road throughout Europe.
 The importance of this link to the outside world to the local economy means that Kinlochbervie has surprisingly good road links, given its remote location and rugged local geography.

 Tourism

 The local scenery is a tourist attraction and is also an important part of the local economy.
 There are many holiday homes and small bed and breakfast businesses in the area.
 The largest in the village is Kinlochbervie Hotel.

 Sports

 The village also has a rather successful amateur football team, which competes in the local amateur league along with Durness, Tongue, Bettyhill, Lochinver and Melvich.
 In 2005 they won the league trophy, the prestigious Stafford Cup, for the first time in many years.
 The team also won The Guy Cup in the same year by winning a tournament of local teams.
 This was the first time a team west of the Kyle of Tongue had won it.

-The sport of shinty has recently been resurrected in Kinlochbervie by the local school, shinty was once played across North Sutherland until the 20th century but never competitively.
-Kinlochbervie Camanachd Club now compete at junior level against teams from across the Highlands.
+The sport of shinty has recently been resurrected in Kinlochbervie by the local school, shinty was once played across North Sutherland until the 20th century, but never competitively.
+Kinlochbervie Camanachd Club now competes at junior level against teams from across the Highlands.